+'''

+tasksize=1000

+memdiv=0

+'''

-tasksize=1000 memdiv=0 The tasksize is the approximate number of points in one DFT task (default: 1000) and memdiv says whether the nodes are dedicated exclusively to your job (memdiv=1) or not (default: memdiv=0).
+The tasksize is the approximate number of points in one DFT task (default: 1000) and memdiv says whether the nodes are dedicated exclusively to your job (memdiv=1) or not (default: memdiv=0).

 For dscf and grad runs you need a parallel statistics file which has to be generated in advance.
-The filename is specified with maxtask is the maximum number of two-electron integral tasks, maxdisk defines the maximum task size with respect to mass storage (MBytes) and dynamic_fraction is the fraction of two-electron integral tasks which will be allocated dynamically.
+The filename is specified with and for a grad statistics run: